-In response to the COVID-19 pandemic, the State of California and Mendocino County have modified their Shelter-in-Place Orders to allow for limited reopening under “Stage 2,” effective May 15, 2020.
+In response to the COVID-19 pandemic, the State of California and Mendocino County have issued guidance for businesses to reopen.
+This website is your guide to achieving compliance for reopening.

 - Review the required Mendocino County Safe Operations Business Checklist

 - High risk sectors must write and upload their plan to this portal

 - Moderate risk sectors can review recommendations and create their plan to have on-site

 - Complete the Self-Certification (Business License required)